Tim55667757/TKSBrokerAPI/README_EN.md

 - Cache by default all data on all traded instruments to the `dump.json` cache file and use it in the future, which reduces the number of calls to the broker's server;
   - key `--no-cache` cancels the use of the local cache, the data is requested from the server at each time;
   - API-method: [`DumpInstruments()`](https://tim55667757.github.io/TKSBrokerAPI/docs/tksbrokerapi/TKSBrokerAPI.html#TinkoffBrokerServer.DumpInstruments).
-- Receive from the broker's server a list of all instruments available for the specified account: currencies, stocks, bonds, funds and futures;
+- Receive from the broker's server a list of all instruments available for the specified account: currencies, shares, bonds, funds and futures;
   - key `--list` or `-l`;
   - API-method: [`Listing()`](https://tim55667757.github.io/TKSBrokerAPI/docs/tksbrokerapi/TKSBrokerAPI.html#TinkoffBrokerServer.Listing).
 - Request the broker for information about the instrument, knowing its ticker or FIGI ID;